Northeast Florida's Outdoor Kitchen Builders · Family-Owned Since 2013

 Here is the part nobody selling you a big-box kit mentions: a backyard kitchen you spent five figures on can look ten years old after two Northeast Florida summers.
 Five things do it — salt-air corrosion on stainless and fasteners, UV fade on counters and cabinet faces, wind uplift on any roofed or pergola-covered cook station, gas-line and drainage code the county actually inspects, and afternoon storms that drive water into anything not pitched and sealed.
 Prefab kits ignore all five.
 The thin stainless pits, the counter chalks, and the un-permitted gas run becomes the line item that tanks your home inspection at closing.
 As experienced outdoor kitchen contractors Jacksonville homeowners trust, we build the island as a structure, not a furniture set: a masonry or steel-stud-and-cement-board core, marine-grade stainless where the salt reaches it off Atlantic Beach and Ponte Vedra, and sealed stone counters that still look year-one in year-seven.

 The mechanical and structural side is exactly the part you were already worried about — and the part that protects your resale value.
 Gas is run in code-rated line, pressure-tested, and inspected; the built-in grill ties to a dedicated supply with a shutoff you can actually reach.
 Electrical runs on a GFCI-protected outdoor circuit for the beverage center, lighting, and outlets.
 The prep sink plumbs to your supply and drains to code.
 If the kitchen lives under a pergola, gazebo, or roof extension, that structure is engineered to the local wind code on hurricane-rated metal connectors and concrete footings — the same continuous load path we put under every deck and covered structure, so the kitchen and the cover read as one integrated space.
-None of it is optional, none of it is a surprise upcharge, and all of it is line-itemed in your fixed-price quote so a future buyer sees a permitted, inspected improvement — not a liability.
+None of it is optional, none of it is a surprise upcharge, and all of it is line-itemed in your estimate so a future buyer sees a permitted, inspected improvement — not a liability.

 Brutal Sun Year-round UV bleaches, dries, and splits a wood deck within a few summers.
 Composite boards are capped in a hard shell and warrantied not to fade for 25 years.